Why We Love Biking in Atlanta with Kids

 - The Atlanta Bicycle Coalition and Georgia Tech’s Students Organizing for Sustainability offer “starter bikes” ranging in price from free to $150.
 Bikes can be viewed on the Georgia Tech campus 4-6 p.m.
 Fridays.
 Find more information at atlantabike.org/starterbikes.

-- The virtual Atlanta Cycling Festival from May 15-21 includes ride drops, Zoom events and more.
+- The Atlanta Cycling Festival from May 15-22 includes cycling fun, rides, events and more.

 - Find more biking trails with the PATH Foundation.